tdewolff/minify/README.md

 It associates minification functions with mimetypes, allowing embedded resources (like CSS or JS in HTML files) to be minified too.
 The user can add any mime-based implementation.
 Users can also implement a mimetype using an external command (like the ClosureCompiler, UglifyCSS, ...).
 It is possible to pass parameters through the mediatype to specify the charset for example.

-Bottleneck for minification is mainly io and can be significantly sped up by having the file loaded into memory and providing a `Bytes() []byte` function like `bytes.Buffer` does.

 **Table of Contents**

 [Online live demo](http://go.tacodewolff.nl/).